 - ⇒ Infrastructure as a Service (IaaS) – a cloud-based service, pay-as-you-go for services such as storage, networking, and virtualization.

-- ⇒ Platform as a Service (PaaS) – hardware and software tools available over the Internet.
+- ⇒ Platform as a Service (PaaS) – hardware and software tools available over the Internet, and SaaS infrastructure architecture is responsible for designing and maintaining the right ones.

 There is a direct link between SaaS, ASP (Application Service Provider), and on-demand computing software delivery models.
 The hosted application management models of SaaS are a lot like ASP in the sense that a provider hosts software for the customer before delivering it to confirmed end-users online.